SystemsApproach/private5g/core.rst

 which traffic can be randomly directed to any instance in a way that balances the load.
-It also forces you to do packet classification before selecting which instance is the right one, which can potentially become a performance bottleneck.
-Note that it is possible to offload the classification stage to a SmartNIC.
+It also forces you to do packet classification before selecting which instance is the right one, which can potentially become a performance bottleneck, although it is possible to offload the classification stage to a SmartNIC.

 ..
 Could talk about other ways to accomplish that -- e.g., assigning